redhat-cip/spinalstack-doc/docs/source/deploy/upgrade.rst

 - Run `sanity` Jenkins job to ensure that we still have Spinal Stack working as expected.

+If you want to know how upgrades work under the hood, look `how upgrade are automatized` page.

 .. _`ansible playbooks`: https://github.com/enovance/edeploy-roles/blob/master/upgrade